-First, we evaluated the likelihood that each indicator will experience exponential change6 and placed indicators into one of three categories based on our understanding of the literature and consultations with experts:
+We first evaluate the likelihood that each indicator will follow an S-curve trajectory in the future and place indicators into one of three categories based on our understanding of the literature and consultations with experts:

-- Exponential change unlikely: We identified indicators that we do not expect to follow the S-curve dynamics seen in technology diffusion, given that they do not directly track technology adoption.
-These often fall within systems related to food and agriculture and forests and land, as well as finance (e.g., reforestation, ecosystem restoration, reducing food waste, increasing finance flows). - Exponential change likely: We considered indicators that directly track the adoption of specific technologies, or in some instances a set of closely related technologies, to be prime candidates for following S-curve dynamics, though it is not guaranteed that they will do so.
-These technologies are innovative, often displacing incumbent technologies (e.g., zero-carbon electricity, electric vehicles, green hydrogen). - Exponential change possible: Finally, we identified indicators that do not fall neatly within the first two categories, with most tracking technology adoption indirectly (e.g., those focused on carbon or GHG emissions intensity).
-While many factors, such as increases in resource efficiency, may impact future changes in these indicators, the adoption of innovative technologies will likely also have an impact on their future trajectories.
+- S-curve unlikely: We identify indicators that we do not expect to follow the S-curve dynamics seen in technology diffusion, given that they do not directly track technology adoption.
+These often fall within systems related to agriculture, forestry, and other land uses, as well as finance (e.g., reforestation, ecosystem restoration, reducing food waste, increasing finance flows). - S-curve likely: We consider indicators that directly track the adoption of specific technologies, or in some instances a set of closely related technologies, to be prime candidates for following S-curve dynamics.
+These technologies are innovative, often displacing incumbent technologies (e.g., zero-carbon electricity, electric vehicles, green hydrogen).
+Critically, categorizing an indicator as S-curve likely does not guarantee that it will experience rapid, nonlinear change over the coming years; rather, it signifies that, if and when adoption rates of these technologies begin to increase, such growth will likely follow an S-curve. - S-curve possible: Finally, we identify indicators that do not fall neatly within the first two categories.
+These indicators do not track technology adoption directly, but adoption of new technologies will likely have some impact on their future trajectories, alongside many other factors, such as increases in resource efficiency.
 Thus, although these indicators have generally experienced linear growth in the past, they could experience some unknown form of nonlinear, exponential change in the coming decades if the nonlinear aspects grow to outweigh the linear aspects.
 For example, reducing carbon intensity in the power sector is dependent on multiple trends: an increase in the efficiency of fossil fuel power, which is linear; a switch between higher-emitting and lower-emitting fossil fuel power, which is generally nonlinear; and a switch from all types of fossil fuel power to zero-emissions power, which is expected to be nonlinear.
 If the nonlinear growth in zero emissions power overtakes the linear growth in efficiency, the trajectory of carbon intensity could follow an inverted S-curve.